 Other relevant information

-We are a counselling service, accredited by the British Association for Counselling and Psychotherapy (BACP).
+Everyman Project is a counselling service.
+We are an organisational member of the British Association for Counselling and Psychotherapy (BACP).
 We work both with individuals needing support and with public sector agencies who make referrals to us or wish to develop joint services.

 Our main focus is working with male perpetrators of domestic abuse and violence.